VAIJ-TEJAS/Articles/Calculator using Tkinter/draft3.md

 **messagebox**: This submodule allows us to display message boxes for showing information or prompting the user for confirmation.

 ## Step 3: Creating the Calculator Class
-create a class called Calculator that will represent our calculator application:
+Create a class called **class Calculator** that will represent our calculator application:

 	class Calculator:
 	    def __init__(self, master):